bvaughn/task-runner/README.md

 ## Creating Tasks

-Task Runner includes several [reusable tasks](http://rawgit.com/bvaughn/task-runner/master/docs/index.html) but you can also create your own.
+Task Runner provides several [built-in tasks](http://rawgit.com/bvaughn/task-runner/master/docs/index.html) for common operations like animations and XML HTTP requests but you can also create your own.
 There are 2 basic approaches:

 * **Inheritance**: Extend `tr.Abstract` task and override the runImpl, interruptImpl, and resetImpl methods.
 * **Composition**: Use the built in `tr.Closure` task to decorate functions and automatically turn them *into* tasks.